diambra/docs/content/envs/games/_index.en.md

 {{% /notice %}}

 {{% notice info %}}
-For every released title, extensive testing has been carried out, being the minimum requirement for a game to be released in beta.
-After that, the next internal step is training a Deep RL agent to play, and possibly complete it, making sure the 1P mode is playable with no bugs up until game end.
-This is the condition under which titles are moved from beta to stable status.
+For every released title, extensive testing has been carried out, making sure the 1P mode is playable with no bugs up until game end.
 {{% /notice %}}

 </div>